Last Updated on July 23, 2026 by Daniel Globe

 Santa Monica to Malibu: Coastal Drives, Beaches, and Wine Tasting

-The 30-minute drive up the Pacific Coast Highway from Santa Monica opens into wide horizons as you thread past cliffs and catch glimpses of surf below.
-You can pull over to watch surfers carve waves at Zuma Beach, where broad sands invite you to slow down and breathe.
-The Getty Villa offers a quieter escape: its gardens and galleries of ancient Roman and Greek art reframe your entire day.
+The 30-minute drive north along the Pacific Coast Highway (PCH) from Santa Monica opens into wide ocean horizons as you thread past coastal bluffs and surf breaks.
+Pull over to watch surfers at Zuma Beach, where wide golden sands invite you to slow down.
+Nearby, the Getty Villa offers a tranquil cultural escape featuring ancient Greek and Roman antiquities set within classical Mediterranean gardens (admission is free, though advance timed-entry tickets and paid parking are required).

 Day in Los Angeles: Downtown Sights, Museums, and Markets